Start Free Trial Book a Demo

 Everywhere you look there’s a new startup promising you a better and better knowledge base experience.
 As long as you pay the monthly fee, they’re happy to offer a turnkey package for you to get up and running within a matter of hours.

-And on the other hand, there are tempting solutions for self-hosted knowledge bases as well.
+On the other hand, there are tempting solutions for self-hosted knowledge bases as well.

 What advantages do SaaS knowledge bases offer over Self-hosted platforms?
 Which is right for your company?

-In this article, along with finding answers to these questions, we’ll also rank the best self-hosted knowledge base products and compare their features to their commercial counterparts.
+In this article, along with finding answers to these questions, we’ll also rank the best self-hosted knowledge-base products and compare their features to their commercial counterparts.

 Do You Want an Internal Or External Knowledge Base?